 Keep the grease at medium-high, and when it sizzles if you drop in water, it’s ready to go.
 Carefully lay two or three pies in the skillet, only two if your skillet is small as you don’t want to overcrowd them.

 After about a minute, peek underneath one and if it’s golden brown then go ahead and turn them.
 The dough is thin and the apples are already cooked, so it literally takes about three minutes to fully cook the pies.
 You have to watch them the entire time so they don’t burn because it can happen quickly.

-Lay the pies on a large platter lined with paper towels.
+Lay the fried apple pies on a large platter lined with paper towels.
 If not serving immediately, cover the platter with tin foil until you’re ready to serve.
 Or just sit the platter out on the counter and the pies will mysteriously disappear.
 These are best eaten within two days, which is usually not a problem.

 - 4 bags (6 oz) dried apples

 - 4 heaping cups self-rising flour